These symbols of Canada are the things most commonly associated with the country.

 08 of 09

-The excellence of beer brewed in Canada and Canadians' rabid consumption of it are undeniable.
+The excellence of beer brewed in Canada and Canadians' rabid consumption of it is undeniable.

 If you're a beer lover, be sure to try some local microbrews and craft beers, which are widely available at local pubs and restaurants.